simunde/AndroidTestingApp/README.md

-# Created app for Android Unit Testing
+# Created an app for Android Unit Testing